hasithakn/kubernetes-open-banking/obbi/obbi-HA-active-passive/README.md

     server_url = "{tcp://wso2ob-obbi-service:7612}"
     ```

-* In this deployment pattern (active-passive), Readiness probe is defined as the the thrift data publishing port (7612),
+* In this deployment readiness probe is defined as the thrift data publishing port (7612),
-* This is because, we need to publish data only to the active node and only the active node open 7612 port.
-* By configuring passive node is not ready , we can omit the traffic flow to passive node.
+* This is because we need to publish data only to the active node and only the active node opens the 7612 port.
+By configuring the passive node is not ready, we can omit the traffic flow to the passive node.

 ## Quick Start Guide